 Even if we qualify and maintain our status as a REIT, we may be subject to certain federal, state and local taxes.
-For example, net income from the sale of properties that are "dealer" properties sold by a REIT (a "prohibited transaction" under the Code) will be subject to a 100% excise tax.
+For example, net income from the sale of properties that are "dealer" properties sold by a REIT (a "prohibited transaction" under the Code) will be subject to a 100% excise tax, and some state and local jurisdictions may tax some or all of our income because not all states and localities treat REITs the same as they are treated for federal income tax purposes.
+Any federal, state or local taxes we pay will reduce our cash available for distribution to our stockholders.
+Moreover, as discussed above, our TRSs are generally subject to corporate income taxes and excise taxes in certain cases.
 Additionally, if we are not able to make sufficient distributions to eliminate our REIT taxable income, we may be subject to tax as a corporation on our undistributed REIT taxable income.
 We may also decide to retain income we earn from the sale or other dispositions of our properties and pay income tax directly on such income.
 In that event, our stockholders would be treated as if they earned that income and paid the tax on it directly.
 However, stockholders that are tax-exempt, such as charities or qualified pension plans, would have no benefit from their deemed payment of such tax liability.
-We may also be subject to state and local taxes on our income or property, either directly or at the level of the other entities through which we indirectly own our assets.
-Any federal, state or local taxes we pay will reduce our cash available for distribution to our stockholders.

-To maintain our qualification as a REIT we must meet annual distribution requirements, which may force us to forgo otherwise attractive opportunities or borrow funds during unfavorable market conditions.
+REIT annual distribution requirements may force us to forgo otherwise attractive opportunities or borrow funds during unfavorable market conditions.
 This could delay or hinder our ability to meet our objectives and reduce our stockholders' overall return.

 In order to qualify as a REIT, we must distribute annually to our stockholders at least 90% of our REIT taxable income (which does not equal net income as calculated in accordance with GAAP), determined without regard to the deduction for dividends paid and excluding any net capital gain.
-We will be subject to U.S. federal income tax on our undistributed taxable income and net capital gain and to a 4% nondeductible excise tax on any amount by which dividends we pay with respect to any calendar year are less than the sum of (a) 85% of our ordinary income, (b) 95% of our capital gain net income and (c) 100% of our undistributed income from prior years.
+We will be subject to U.S. federal income tax on our undistributed taxable income and net capital gain and to a 4% nondeductible excise tax on any amount by which dividends we pay with respect to any calendar year are less than the sum of (i) 85% of our ordinary income, (ii) 95% of our capital gain net income and (iii) 100% of our undistributed income from prior years.